lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 immaterial.
 That is because a hash of the issuing CA's public key is already included in the Authority Key Identifier (AKI) extension which is signed as part of the tbsCertificate structure.
-Although it is a SHA-1 hash, general second pre-images against the AKI hash of existing issuing CAs would be impractical.
+Even when it is a SHA-1 hash, general second pre-images against the AKI hash of existing issuing CAs would be impractical.

 --- back